-Munich - the third largest city in Germany after Berlin and Hamburg, as well as the capital of the federal state of Bavaria.
+Munich is the third largest city in Germany after Berlin and Hamburg, as well as the capital of the federal state of Bavaria.

-The first written mention of the town date back to1158 year, and it is from this time dates back the history of Munich.
-By 1175 around the settlement were built massive defensive walls, and Munich officially received the status of "city".
+The first written mentions of the city date back to 1158, and it is from this time that the history of Munich dates back to.
+By 1175, massive defensive walls were erected around the settlement, and Munich officially received the status «cities».

-In 1180, as a result of the trial,initiated by the king of Germany and Holy Roman Emperor Frederick I Barbarossa, the Duke of Saxony and Bavaria Henry the Lion has lost a large part of their lands and became Duke of Bavaria Otto I von Wittelsbach, Munich was also transferred to the control of the Bishop of Freising.
-However, already in 1240 in Munich moved under the control of Otto II von Wittelsbach.
-In 1255, after the Bavarian section of the city became the ducal residence of Upper Bavaria and remained in the possession of the Wittelsbach dynasty until 1918.
+In 1180, as a result of a lawsuit initiated by the King of Germany and Holy Roman Emperor Frederick I Barbarossa, Duke of Saxony and Bavaria Heinrich Leo lost a significant part of his lands and Otto I von Wittelsbach became Duke of Bavaria, while Munich was transferred to the management of the Bishop of Freising.
+However, already in 1240 Munich came under the control of Otto II von Wittelsbach.
+In 1255, after the partition of Bavaria, the city became the ducal residence of Upper Bavaria and remained in the possession of the Wittelsbach dynasty until 1918.

-In the 16th century the city became a major culturalcenter, as well as the center of the German Counter-Reformation.
-An important event in the history of Munich and this period was the foundation in 1589 of the Court Hofbräuhaus brewery, which today is one of the world's most famous beer restaurant with beer garden, and one of the main attractions of Munich.
+In the 16th century, the city became a major cultural center as well as the center of the German counter-reformation.
+An important event in the history of Munich during this period was the founding in 1589 of the Hofbräuhaus Court Brewery, which today is one of the most famous beer restaurants in the world with a beer garden and one of the main attractions of Munich..

-In 1609, at the initiative of Duke Maximilian IBavaria Munich Catholic League, which later played an important role in the initial stage of the so-called Thirty Years War (1618-1648) for hegemony in Europe was founded.
-In 1632, the troops of the King of Sweden Gustav II Adolf occupied Munich, and the former had already Empire Elector Maximilian I was expelled from the city.
-After just two years of severe outbreaks of bubonic plague have taken almost a third of the population of Munich.
-In 1648, the Thirty Years' War ended with the signing of the Peace of Westphalia, and Munich is back under the control of the Elector of Bavaria.
+In 1609, on the initiative of Duke Maximilian I of Bavaria, the Catholic League was founded in Munich, which later played an important role at the initial stage of the so-called Thirty Years' War (1618-1648) for hegemony in Europe.
+In 1632, the troops of King Gustav II Adolf of Sweden occupied Munich, and Maximilian I, who was by that time already elector of the empire, was expelled from the city.
+Just two years later, violent outbreaks of the bubonic plague had claimed nearly a third of Munich's population.
+In 1648, the Thirty Years' War ended with the signing of the Peace of Westphalia, and Munich returned to the control of the Elector of Bavaria.

-On the eve of the Second World War, Munichactually it became the headquarters of the Nazis and subsequently entered into the history of the infamous "Munich Agreement» (1938), under which Czechoslovakia owned Sudetenland was handed over to Germany.
-However, the former is essentially Nazi stronghold of Munich and became one of the important centers of the various resistance movements, including the "White Rose" underground student organization.
-During the war, the city was repeatedly bombed and was completely destroyed.
+On the eve of World War II, Munich actually became the headquarters of the Nazis and subsequently went down in history as a notorious «Munich Agreement» (1938), according to which the Sudetenland belonging to Czechoslovakia was transferred to Germany.
+However, Munich, which was essentially a stronghold of the Nazis, also became one of the important centers of various resistance movements, including an underground student organization. «White Rose».
+During the war, the city was repeatedly bombed and thoroughly destroyed..

-Today Munich - large industrial, culturaland a research center.
-Munich is also home to the world-famous Oktoberfest, which by its magnitude among the activities of this kind is unique and attracts millions of visitors from all over the world.
+Today Munich is a large industrial, cultural and research center.
+Munich is also home to the world-famous Oktoberfest, which is unparalleled in scale among such events and attracts millions of visitors from all over the world every year..